7 Myths Civilian Employers Have About Veterans

 This is the stereotype of the veteran as a borderline psychopath or worse — a soulless killing machine who’s been pumped up on propaganda and physical training to be a hair’s breadth away from snapping into murderous rage.

 Depending on whose fantasies this is part of, it can range from expecting ex-servicemen to be the drunk guy shoving people and shouting at the bar to worrying that they’re going to take a gun into work, buy 5.56 ammo online and start shooting one day.
+Those who are facing an aggravated assault with a deadly weapon should hire a criminal defense attorney.
 Such instances have become much more prevalent as pretty much anyone can redirect to this site, choose the gun they want and get it from a dealer.

 It’s mostly based on the more paranoid perceptions of the military and imagined fears of a martial state, or in the minds of people who tend to be thuggish and aggressive themselves and who want to blame other people as “instigators.”